mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/bastion-hosts/index.md

     ansible_port: 22
 ```

-<p class="message--note"><strong>NOTE: </strong>If you are using the Bastion host feature with an internal facing loadbalancer, for Kubernetes API, <a href="../../reference/cluster-configuration">aws.elb.internal: true</a> in the `ClusterConfiguration` section of `cluster.yaml` and deploying from a machine outside the network of the cluster, there is a known issue.
-Deployment of the Addons fails to connect to the Kubernetes API with the following example error:</p>
+<p class="message--note"><strong>NOTE: </strong>There is a known issue if you are using the Bastion host feature, setting <a href="../../reference/cluster-configuration">aws.elb.internal: true</a> in the `ClusterConfiguration` section of `cluster.yaml`, and deploying from a machine outside the network of the cluster.
+If you face a message similar to the example error below, please follow the workaround described in this page.</p>

 ```bash
 STAGE [Deploying Enabled Addons]